mosip/id-authentication/design/registration/registration-registrationscreen.md

 -   Provide the preview features for the captured detail before submitting the application.
 -   Application should be authenticated by the officer before submitting the application.
 -   Supervisor should authenticate the application if any exception applicable to the user.
+-  ProofOfBirth should be captured, if the verified is enabled while capturing the DateOfBirth.
+-  Foreigner/Non-foreigner should be displayed displayed in the UI screen.

 The key **non-functional requirements** are
 -   Security: